alexanderfountain/underguard/src/pages/about-us.md

           ## Our Commitment

-          It’s our objective to learn not just about your product, but your entire product offering.
-By having all the inner workings at our fingertips, successfully allowing our team to have the knowledge and information to resolve any caller’s questions or concerns.
+          It’s our objective to learn not just about your business, but your value proposition.
+Why do your customers buy from you?

-          Larger call-centers often outsource work overseas or hire agents to work from home, but this can get very sloppy and level of work quality very poor as a result.
+          By gaining this intimate knowledge, it successfully allows our team to improve your customer satisfaction and deliver a world-class experience to your customers.
         rightmarkdown: '![Video](/assets/video.png "Video")'
         type: contentleftcontentright
     type: section